How to find a lost pension

 1. Start with the paperwork

-Most pension schemes will send you an annual statement, try tracing one of these.
-They will contain the details you need to get things going.
+Most pension schemes will send you an annual statement — try to locate one.
+These statements contain the details you need to begin your search.

 2. Make contact with the pension provider

-If you have no paperwork but can remember which company administered your pension, then get in touch with them and ask them to search their records to see if they can find your pension details.
+If you have no paperwork but can remember which company administered your pension, get in touch with them and ask if they can locate your pension using their records.

-You should have as many of the following details available as possible:
+You should have as many of the following details ready as possible:

-And by asking the following questions, you can get a thorough overview of your pension pot:
+Ask the following questions to get a thorough overview of your pension pot:

 - What is the current value of the pension pot?